Share

 We hope to learn more about how interventions for autistic teens can build skills that are critical for the transition from high school to the adult world.
 In particular, daily living skills have been linked to a positive outcome in adulthood, so targeting these skills in adolescents may have long lasting effects.

-More Research studies from this topic: Parent/Caregiver Training
+More Research studies from this topic: Interventions

 UCLA Autism Genetics Research Study for Black Families